 Phil explained that his department was looking to build a platform for multiple teams of developers to use, and that there were many departments across the company.
 I added that Cloud Foundry is a good fit because it’s not just a platform for one application, but an entire cloud that multiple teams and even departments could use to deploy applications.

 Another similarity between Heroku and Cloud Foundry is the availability of Service Brokers.
 The service broker model is so popular for Cloud Foundry, the Foundation has spun it off as its own open source project called the Open Service Broker API.
-At Redis Labs, we’ve used OSBAPI to create our Redis Enterprise Service Broker for the Pivotal Cloud Foundry Application Runtime and we are in the process of updating it for the Pivotal’s Container Runtime called PKS.
+At Redis Labs, we’ve used OSBAPI to create our Redis Enterprise Service Broker for the VMware Cloud Foundry Application Runtime and we are in the process of updating it for the VMware’s Container Runtime called PKS.
 In fact, there are so many services available now that the Cloud Foundry Foundation created The Foundry, a Service catalog with search engine on their website.

 I could tell that Phil was really impressed with the Heroku analogy, so I continued to explain that just as with Heroku’s “git push heroku” you could “cf push” with Cloud Foundry and your code would deploy, just like magic.
 Melissa added that there were several Cloud Foundry service providers to choose from and Phil said he’d known about IBM Cloud (previously called Bluemix) but didn’t know Cloud Foundry was a part of it.